Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

 ## Design Evolution:
     ♡ wastewater storage started as an 80-100 m² range ♡ ISRU water started as a 40-60 m² range

-    ♡ those ranges were locked to 90 m² and 50 m² so the four rooms add to 340 m²

-    ♡ atmosphere recovery started as a 120-140 m² range that is still open
+    ♡ those ranges were locked to 90 m² and 50 m² so the four rooms add to 340 m² ♡ atmosphere recovery started as a 120-140 m² range and was finalized at 140 m² to include the habitat CHX

 ### ----------------------------------------

 ## Future Considerations:
     ♡ methane post-processing after V1

-    ♡ lock one floor size for the Atmosphere / Resource Recovery Room

     ♡ exact corridor widths and emergency routing around this hub